MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/windows-containers-on-aks-content.md

 ## Cluster bootstrapping

-Cluster bootstrapping is not currently configured in the reference implementation, but it is a recommended practice.
-The [guidance](/azure/architecture/reference-architectures/containers/aks/baseline-aks#cluster-bootstrapping) provided in the AKS Baseline article apply here.
+As with the cluster bootstrapping [guidance](/azure/architecture/reference-architectures/containers/aks/baseline-aks#cluster-bootstrapping) provided in the AKS Baseline article, cluster operators should consider thier bootstrapping approach for Windows-based workloads as well.
+The same guidance provided in the AKS Baseline article apply here as well.

 ## Cost management

 All cost optimization [guidance](./baseline-aks.yml#cost-management) found in the AKS Baseline article apply for Windows workloads.
 Other cost considerations that should be accounted for are:

 - The licensing costs for Windows Server increase the cost of nodes for your AKS cluster.
 Cost optimization recommendations for this factor include reserving capacity or using existing licenses if you already have them for other business uses.
+See the [Azure Hybrid Benefit for Windows Server](/windows-server/get-started/azure-hybrid-benefit)(AHUB) documentation to learn about discounts for your Software Assurance (SA) applicable Windows Server licenses.
 - The size of Windows container images may incur additional Azure Container Registry (ACR) costs due to the amount of storage required for multiple images, the number of concurrent nodes pulling from the ACR and geo-replication requirements.

 ## Contributors